yskddk/ForkedWiringPi/README.md

 # ForkedWiringPi
 Original: http://wiringpi.com/, in the ```upstream_repository``` branch.

-## How to sync with original WiringPi
+## How to sync with original WiringPi and update

 ```console
 $ cd /path/to/ForkedWiringPi